apache/echarts-doc/en/tutorial/data-transform.md

 For example, in the built-in boxplot transform, besides boxplot data produced, the outlier data are also produced, which can be used in a scatter series.
 See the [example](${galleryEditorPath}boxplot-light-velocity&edit=1&reset=1).

+We use prop [dataset.fromTransformResult](option.html#dataset.fromTransformResult) to satisfy this requirement.
+For example:

 ```js
 option = {